 Rockall Expedition

-In 2023 a team will land on Rockall Island, more than 200 nautical miles from the West Coast of Scotland and the nearest civilisation.
+In late May 2023 a team set off from the mainland UK, and after several days sailing, they landed on Rockall Island, more than 200 nautical miles from the West Coast of Scotland and the nearest civilisation.
 Their intention is to break the current world record for time spent on Rockall, and to raise as much for The Royal Navy and Royal Marines Charity and ABF The Soldiers’ Charity as possible.

 Cam Cameron VR FRGS